 Disaster management involves all levels of government.
-Non-governmental and community based organizations play a vital role in the process.
+Nongovernmental and community based organizations play a vital role in the process.
 Modern disaster management goes beyond post-disaster assistance.
 It now includes pre-disaster planning and preparedness activities, organizational planning, training, information management, public relations and many other fields.
-Crisis management is important, but is only a part of the responsibility of a disaster management is important, but is only a part of the responsibility of a disaster management of phased sequences of action or a continuum.
+Crisis management is important, but is only a part of the responsibility of a disaster manager.
+The traditional approach to disaster management has a number of phased sequences of action or a continuum.
 These can be represented as a disaster management cycle.
 We mainly focus on the way how the community should respond to disasters.